ddsbook/blog/2014/drafts/vectorizing-ipv4-address-conversion-part-2.md

 <a class="mag" href="/blog/images/2014/05/billion.png"><img src="/blog/images/2014/05/billion.png" title="billion" alt="billion" style="display: block; margin: auto;" /></a>

-The fully vectorized `Rcpp` version are the clear "winner" and will let us scale our IPv4 address conversions to millions, billions or trillions of operations without having to rely on other scripting languages.
+The fully vectorized `Rcpp` versions are the clear "winners" and will let us scale our IPv4 address conversions to millions, billions or trillions of operations without having to rely on other scripting languages.
 We can use this base as foundation for a complete IP address `S4` class